 Each guardianship situation brings unique legal, emotional, and logistical considerations, and not all guardianship cases are created equal.
 Our firm has a depth of experience in high-stakes, high-complexity situations involving:

 From minor children to incapacitated adults and complex estate oversight, guardianship can be a powerful legal tool when handled properly.
-Bundy Law brings decades of experience to these nuanced cases, offering clarity, discretion, and comprehensive representation in even the most high-stakes situations.
+Bundy brings decades of experience to these nuanced cases, offering clarity, discretion, and comprehensive representation in even the most high-stakes situations.
 Whatever your guardianship needs, we make sure your actions align with Oklahoma City guardianship laws and your long-term goals.

 Unfortunately, not all guardianship proceedings go uncontested.
 Family disputes over who should be named guardian, disagreements about care decisions, or concerns over financial mismanagement often arise—especially in high-value cases.

-Bundy Law has represented clients in:
+Bundy has represented clients in:

 Our litigation experience, combined with our detailed knowledge of Oklahoma City guardianship laws, positions us to protect your interests when the stakes are high and emotions are higher.

 When guardianship cases involve significant assets, professional practices, or family-held businesses, choosing the right legal representation can make all the difference.
-At Bundy Law, we combine local legal authority with deep local insight, an advantage that’s especially important in guardianship matters filed in Oklahoma City and the surrounding areas.
+At Bundy, we combine local legal authority with deep local insight, an advantage that’s especially important in guardianship matters filed in Oklahoma City and the surrounding areas.
 Hiring a local law firm is important because:

-Yes, a guardianship can help protect family-owned businesses from disruption.
+A guardianship can help protect family-owned businesses from disruption.
 Guardianship allows for continuity in decision-making when a key stakeholder becomes incapacitated.
 A properly appointed guardian can manage voting rights, approve contracts, and participate in shareholder meetings, preserving the stability of a family-owned enterprise or professional partnership.

-Yes, Oklahoma law allows for co-guardians, but the court must find that joint decision-making is in the best interest of the ward.
+Multiple people can serve as co-guardians in Oklahoma, but the court must find that joint decision-making is in the best interest of the ward.
 This can work well when one guardian handles care decisions and the other manages finances, but the arrangement needs to be clearly defined and approved by the court.

 An out-of-state guardian could still be appointed in Oklahoma, but the courts tend to favor local guardians, especially when frequent contact or in-person oversight is needed.
 In high-asset guardianship cases, the court tends to scrutinize out-of-state appointments more closely in order to prevent the possibility of financial exploitation or mismanagement.

-Yes, guardianships can affect existing powers of attorney or living trusts.
+Guardianships can affect existing powers of attorney or living trusts.
 When guardianship is granted, the guardian can override or nullify existing documents, depending on the findings of the court.
 However, courts often prefer to honor previously executed documents unless fraud or incapacity at the time of signing can be proven.

 Your family deserves a legal advocate who sees the big picture.
-Whether you’re petitioning for guardianship of a loved one or defending your appointment, Bundy Law brings the strength, strategy, and discretion needed to protect what matters most.
+Whether you’re petitioning for guardianship of a loved one or defending your appointment, Bundy brings the strength, strategy, and discretion needed to protect what matters most.

 Contact us today to schedule a consultation.